alces/essentia-et-accidentia/articles/drafts/nexus_who_has_privilege.md

 	if privId in rolesPrivs(role)]
 ```

-Here and bellow I imply that role's ids have values having some meanings for human beings - simply because it was done this way in all the Nexus installations I've seen in the real world.
+Here and bellow I imply that role's ids have values having some meanings for human beings - simply because it has been done this way in all the Nexus installations I've seen in the real world.
 Otherwise, you likely would like to use a dictionary of roles' names indexed by their ids instead of a plain list.

 For now, the task of finding roles having a given privilege isn't completed yet.
 As you might have already noticed, roles in Nexus can have roles by themself, so we've to look for all the roles having the roles from **primRoles** list and then all the roles having those roles recursively.
 Let's continue writing few helper functions more.
 The next one returns a list of all the roles a given XML element has: